Kazuo Ishiguro: Early life and education

 He attended Stoughton Primary School and then Woking County Grammar School in Surrey.
 Ishiguro sang solos as a choirboy with his church and school choirs.
-He also enjoyed music as a teenager, listening to songs by the likes of Leonard Cohen, Joni Mitchell and, particularly, Bob Dylan.
-Ishiguro began learning guitar and writing songs, and initially aimed to become a professional songwriter.
-After finishing school in 1973, he took a gap year and travelled through the United States and Canada, writing a journal and sending demo tapes to record companies.
+He also enjoyed music as a teenager, listening to the likes of Leonard Cohen, Joni Mitchell, and particularly Bob Dylan.
+Ishiguro began learning guitar and writing songs, initially aiming to become a professional songwriter.
+He says that "for me there's always been big overlap between fiction and song.
+My style as a novelist comes substantially from what I learnt writing songs.
+The intimate, first-person quality of a singer performing to an audience, for instance, carried over for me into novels.
+As did the need to approach meaning subtly, sometimes by nudging it into the spaces between the lines."
+After finishing school in 1973, he took a gap year and traveled through the United States and Canada, writing a journal and sending demo tapes to record companies.
 He also worked as a grouse beater, a practice of driven grouse shooting, at Balmoral Castle.
-Ishiguro later reflected on his ephemeral songwriting career, saying: "I used to see myself as some sort of musician type but there came a point when I thought: actually, this isn't me at all.
+Ishiguro later reflected on his ephemeral songwriting career, saying, "I used to see myself as some sort of musician type but there came a point when I thought: actually, this isn't me at all.
 I'm much less glamorous.
 I'm one of these people with corduroy jackets with elbow patches.
 It was a real comedown."